 A minimum of 6 students is required to run the class.
 The maximum number of participants per class is 10.

-This course consolidates knowledge from previous courses and builds the foundation for the A2-proficiency level.
-You will expand your knowledge about important vocabulary and grammar.
-As always, the spoken communication is the priority.
+This course introduces to the language and everyday culture of German-speaking countries.
+Join us to get started with German in a supportive atmosphere to gain confidence speaking.
+You will expand your vocabulary and learn new grammar.
 The course is held via Zoom and a virtual classroom.
-Note: For this course basic German knowledge is required — if you’re not sure if you’re at the right level, feel free to get in touch or sign up for a free get-to-know-you-meeting.
+If you have any questions please get in touch or sign up for a free get-to-know-you-meeting.
 You can always join the first meeting for free to see if it's a good fit for you.
-Just contact us.
+Just write me an email.

 Office Hours: